mikee385/hubitat_aladdinConnect/README.md

 # Installation instructions:

-* In the Drivers Code section of Hubitat, add the aladdinConnectSystem and aladdinConnectGarageDoor drivers.
+* In the *Drivers Code* section of Hubitat, add the aladdinConnectSystem and aladdinConnectGarageDoor drivers.
-* In the Devices section of Hubitat, add a New Virtual Device of type Aladdin Connect System.
+* In the *Devices* section of Hubitat, add a *New Virtual Device* of type Aladdin Connect System.
-* Open the configuration page for the newly created Device and enter your username and password for Aladdin Connect and click Save Preferences.
+* Open the configuration page for the newly created *Device* and enter your username and password for Aladdin Connect and click *Save Preferences*.
 * Refresh the configuration page and look for child devices for any garage doors that are configured in your system.
 Up to three doors per system are supported.

 # Usage instructions:

-* Use the Garage Door (control) template in Hubitat Dashboard.
+* Use the *Garage Door (control)* template in Hubitat Dashboard.
-* Create actions in the HSM, Garage Doors, Locks and Valves section to control the door in Rule Machine.
-Note that you may need to install HSM if that option does not appear in actions in Rule Machine.
+* Create actions in the *HSM, Garage Doors, Locks and Valves* section to control the door in Rule Machine.
+Note that you may need to install Hubitat Safety Monitor (HSM ) if that option does not appear in actions in Rule Machine.

 # Disclaimer